ku1ik/flash/README.md

 Flash doesn't implement E2E encryption, and given the domain it operates in (secure transfer of sensitive data) it's recommended to be self-hosted.
-You should _not_ to use any public instances of Flash, for purposes other than testing.
+You should _not_ use any public instances of Flash, for purposes other than testing.

 ## Persistence